 Mountain lions communicate through what sounds like a scream.
 Photo: Shutterstock

 • View wildlife from the safety of your car or from a safe distance.
-Stay at least 100 yards away from bears and at least 25 yards away from all other wildlife such as mountain goats and bison.
+Stay at least 100 yards away from bears and 25 yards from all other wildlife, such as mountain goats and bison.

 • Never approach, touch or feed wildlife, even when an animal does not seem to be threatened by your presence.